miketang84/superpoll/README.md

 ## Plan

-superpoll aims not to do much original works, but integrates and imports the best components there are, and exposes unified interface.
+superpoll aims not to do much original works, but integrate and import the best components there are, and expose unified interface.

-The most important focus: we follow `futures` strictly, will do nothing conflicted with `futures`, if there are some function in `futures`, we will use it/them directly, do not rewrite, or overwrite it.
+The most important focus: we follow `futures` strictly, and will do nothing conflicted with `futures`, if there are some function in `futures`, we will use it/them directly, do not rewrite, or overwrite it.

 So, we think we will do: